 Most people like to experience their residential district as a whole, despite of variable architecture.
 The harmonious wholeness of a district is mainly recognized by public outdoor spaces such as streets, squares, courtyards, canals, boulevards.
 Those spaces have their own degree of enclosure and character.
 Buildings shape spaces.
 Many towns show great examples of beloved spaces.
 However not all city extensions contain those ‘positive’ spaces: the buildings remain self-contained and fail to define urban space.

 A district is all the better recognized as a whole when specific types of open spaces and building zones repeat and intertwine in a unique way.
 This gives the district its character by a morphological structure in which people stay, move, meet, interact and collaborate.
 It sets the conditions for human behavior as well as material and equipment to make it work.
 These conditions need to be assured in the design of an urban tissue and can not be left to the detail level of buildings.
 We have to design urban spaces to accommodate unknown buildings afterwards.
-Architects confirmed that it is fine to design their buildings in a given structure of outdor spaces.
+Architects confirmed they feel inspired to design their buildings in a given structure of outdor spaces.
 That is why Open Building includes a special design method for urban tissues, the SAR73.

 This lecture introduces the SAR73 method.
 A typology of outdoor spaces and their relationships are discussed as well as ‘thematic’ and ‘non-thematic’ spaces and buildings, and then the evolution from idea to model and plan.